HGH Therapy – What It Means for Adults

-Injections with FDA-approved somatropin formulations are the ideal delivery method for HGH for several reasons:
+Injections with medically approved somatropin formulations are the ideal delivery method for HGH for several reasons:

 - Subcutaneous/intramuscular injection of HGH is introduced directly into the bloodstream via tissues, rather than through the stomach where the synthetic hormone is broken down.